Should I Winterize a Swimming Pool in Arizona or Texas?

 Follow the manufactures instructions for draining the system during the winter.

 If you retain the water in your pool, a freeze switch is the best choice.
 The guard will override the basic thermostat and activate the heater if the temperature drops below 32 degrees.
-We recommend that you run your pump and pool equipment at night, rather than during the day, during the winter to help prevent freezing.
+We recommend that you run your pump and pool equipment at night during the winter to help prevent freezing.

 Contact Build Your Own Pool Experts